 Just as subscription billing works for streaming services and meal prep kits, it can also work for your savings.

 An easy way is to set up an automatic draft from your checking account to your savings/investment/retirement account at the beginning of the month.
 These monthly contributions can be as small as $50 and once you’ve done the initial set up, you can pretty much forget about it.
 I doubt you’d even miss the money.
 If you’re saving $50 a month, that’s only a couple restaurant meals, a few nights at the bar, one manicure, or 1-2 impulse Amazon purchases.
 And unlike your forgotten subscription to Disney+, that money isn't gone forever.

 We’ve all heard the adage “Work smarter, not harder”.
 Let the wonders of time do some of the heavy lifting for you by saving early.
 Putting aside money for retirement might seem like a sacrifice now but delaying saving can cause you to have to save much more aggressively to catch up and, as a result, sacrifice much more.

 Yarnway, Dasarte.
 Young Money: 4 Proven Actions to Design Your Wealth While You Still Can.
 Berrett-Koehler Publishers, 2018.

-Waddell & Reed has no affiliation to Yarnway, Dasarte and the comments and/or opinions mentioned are those of the author, not Waddell & Reed.
-This article is meant for educational purposes only.
+The comments and/or opinions mentioned are those of the author, not those of Kestra Investment Services, LLC or Kestra Advisory Services, LLC.
+Kestra Investment Services, LLC and Kestra Advisory Services, LLC are not affiliated with any other entities listed This article is meant for educational purposes only.
 It should not be considered investment advice, nor does it constitute a recommendation to take a particular course of action.
 Please consult with a financial professional regarding your personal situation prior to making any financial related decisions.
 All investing involves risk, including the potential for loss.
-(09/20)